 - 1. The governing body or its authorized representative in a county whose population is 100,000 or more shall submit a report every 6 months to the Office.
-The report must include, without limitation, for the period since the last report: - (a) The number of local emerging small businesses that submitted a bid or proposal to the governing body or its authorized representative for a local purchasing contract; - (b) The number of local purchasing contracts that were awarded by the governing body or its authorized representative to local emerging small businesses; - (c) The total number of dollars' worth of local purchasing contracts that were awarded by the governing body or its authorized representative to local emerging small businesses; and - (d) Any other information deemed relevant by the Office. - 2.
-The report required pursuant to subsection 1 must be 17 18 submitted within 15 days after: - (a) The end of each fiscal year; and - (b) The end of each calendar year. - 3.
-As used in this section: - (a) "Local emerging small business" has the meaning ascribed 23 to it in section 8 of this act. - (b) "Local purchasing contract" means a contract awarded pursuant to the provisions of this chapter. - (c) "Office" means the Office of Economic Development. - Sec.
-2. Chapter 333 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-The Purchasing Division shall submit a report every 6 29 months to the Office.
-The report must include, without limitation, 30 31 for the period since the last report: - (a) The number of local emerging small businesses that submitted a bid or proposal on a state purchasing contract;
+The report must include, without limitation, for the period since the last report: - (a) The number of local emerging small businesses that the governing body or its authorized representative solicited to submit a bid or proposal to the governing body or its authorized representative for a local purchasing contract; - 11 (b) The number of local emerging small businesses that 12 submitted a bid or proposal to the governing body or its authorized 13 representative for a local purchasing contract; - (c) The number of local purchasing contracts that were awarded by the governing body or its authorized representative to local emerging small businesses; - (d) The total number of dollars' worth of local purchasing contracts that were awarded by the governing body or its authorized representative to local emerging small businesses; and - (e) Any other information deemed relevant by the Office. - 21 2.
+The report required pursuant to subsection 1 must be submitted within 90 days after: - (a) The end of each fiscal year; and - (b) The end of each calendar year. - 3.
+As used in this section: - (a) "Local emerging small business" has the meaning ascribed to it in section 8 of this act. - (b) "Local purchasing contract" means a contract awarded pursuant to the provisions of this chapter for which the estimated cost is \$50,000 or less.
+The term does not include a contract for which a procurement card is used.

+(c) "Office" means the Office of Economic Development.